 Not everyone is at their peak productivity from 9am to 5pm.
 Other than during meetings, your time is yours.
 If you would rather work at night than during the day, that’s your prerogative.

 Many people have kids and errands to take care of.
 Remote work means you take back ownership of your schedule.
-If you need to need to go walk the dog, go for it!
+If you need to go walk the dog, go for it!

 People often talk about time as their most valuable resource.
 What would you do with more time?

-With a more efficient schedule I can invest more time into other interests.
+And, with a more efficient schedule, I can invest more time into other interests.
 I’m proud to be involved with Canny’s mission, but I’m also proud of my own interests in relationship building, music production and software.